 There are tons of business and marketing books available today via Amazon or at your local bookstore marketing leaders should read.
 The question becomes:

-- What are the books marketing leaders should really read?
+- What are the best books for marketing leaders to read?

 - What books can help you better understand the growing importance of marketing?

-Here is a list of 21 books all marketing leaders should read today.
+Here is a list of 21 of the best books that marketing leaders should read today.

 Author: John Kotter